Our Lavender Varieties

 Grosso

 All-purpose and very hardy.
 Nice dark purple flowers.
 Long stems excellent for dried bouquets.
 Grosso is widely used for oil production, because it produces the most oil.
+When pruning, leave 1-2 inches of green stem on the plant.

 ( Another farm favorite! )